palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 | [IBM Watson](https://www.ibm.com/watson) | AI services | No | NLP and enterprise AI tooling |

 The resources in this section map the practical building blocks required to implement modern data and AI pipelines in materials discovery and advanced manufacturing—from descriptor generation and scalable processing, to predictive, explainable, and generative modeling, and finally to deployment-ready cloud infrastructure.
 Together, these components enable modular, reproducible workflows where data transformation, model development, evaluation, and iterative improvement can be integrated into end-to-end pipelines that support both scientific rigor and operational scalability.
+---
 ## Open-Source Deployment

-## 4. Open-Source Deployment

 Deploying AI-enabled platforms for materials discovery and advanced manufacturing requires deployment practices that prioritize **accessibility, reproducibility, and scalability**, while maintaining transparency and modularity.
 Open-source deployment lowers barriers to adoption, enables community verification, and supports long-term reuse across research groups and application domains.

-### 4.1 AI-Infrastructure Platforms and Deployment Tools
+### AI-Infrastructure Platforms and Deployment Tools

 Version control systems and open repositories form the backbone of collaborative AI deployment.
 They enable structured releases, reproducibility, and coordinated development across distributed teams.